echobash/dnaCryptography/README.md

 # dnaCryptography
-Scripts to convert binary bits to dna codons to ascii
+Scripts to convert binary strings  to DNA codons(A,G,C,T) and then the result string is converted to ascii.
+This script useful for CTF chall too.